yotorng/bookish-rhizome/content/The Library/Empire-of-AI.md

 ## Chapter 10: Gods and Demons

 * cognitive dissonance between the future and the present, between narrative and realit
-* profess big, bold visions about changing the world and building a better future while ignoring the very problems at its door
+* Profess big, bold visions about changing the world and building a better future while ignoring the very problems at its door
 * dangerous acceleration of AI advancement and a shortened AI timeline
 * So many of the things that put OpenAI on the map and would bring it increasing commercial success had begun as AI safety projects
 * Both discussed AGI as an increasingly foregone conclusion and with a religious ferocity; both fixated on the long term and asserted a moral authority to keep AI development within the control of its adherents.
 Where one warned of fire and brimstone, the other tantalized with visions of heaven.